Grazen0/blog/posts/pac-man-emulator/getting-into-it.md

 - The display supports sprite-based graphics.
 - The game has a watchdog timer that must constantly be reset, as it's used to automatically restart the machine when it freezes for some reason.
 Pretty smart solution, I must say!

 It's a relief the Z80 is based on the Intel 8080 I emulated for Space Invaders, because that means I won't be starting from scratch.
-All those opcodes and instructions kinda
+All those opcodes and instructions were reaaally tedious to implement.

 Also, here are some sources I found for the memory map: